wesleycamargo/azure-docs.pt-br/articles/virtual-network/virtual-network-deploy-static-pip-arm-template.md

 <properties
-   pageTitle="Implantar uma VM com um IP público estático usando um modelo no Gerenciador de Recursos | Microsoft Azure" description="Saiba como implantar VMs com um IP público estático usando um modelo no Gerenciador de Recursos" services="virtual-network" documentationCenter="na" authors="jimdial"
+   pageTitle="Deploy a VM with a static public IP using a template in Resource Manager | Microsoft Azure" description="Learn how to deploy VMs with a static public IP using a template in Resource Manager" services="virtual-network" documentationCenter="na" authors="jimdial"